mattmakai/fullstackpython.com/content/pages/01-introduction/10-best-python-podcasts.markdown

   Python subjects.
   [All episodes are listed on a separate page](http://pgbovine.net/PG-Podcast-summary.htm).

+* [The Real Python Podcast](https://realpython.com/podcasts/rpp/) is a weekly podcast with interviews, coding tips, and conversation with guests from the Python community.

 ## Favorite podcast episodes
 Here are a list of my favorite episodes from various Python podcasts before